Artificial hip joint: When is the right time?

 An X-ray can reveal the extent of joint destruction.
 Typical signs are:

-• Joint space loss: A significant reduction or complete loss of the joint space indicates advanced cartilage wear.
+• Joint space loss: A severe reduction or complete loss of the joint space indicates advanced cartilage wear.

-• Osteophyte formation: Bony growths that arise from chronic inflammation.
+• Osteophyte formation: Bone outgrowths that develop due to chronic inflammation.

 • Bone damage: Cystic changes in the bone.